 - Processing payments or sending you receipts as required

-- Unless you ask us not to, we will publish the contact details for your organisation (which may include your personal data) on ‘Find a Club’ and provide the information if we get enquiries about gymnastics activity in your area.
+Unless you ask us not to, we will make available or publish the contact details for your organisation (which may include your personal data) so anyone who is interested in gymnastics activity in your area can contact you.
+For example, on the British Gymnastics website, the ‘Find a Club’/Discover Gymnastics service provides information and contact details for all British Gymnastics registered clubs.
 You can ask us to delete or amend this information at any time.
+We also like to promote good news stories about our clubs and partner organisations that you have shared with us.

 - Sending you information by post that we think will be of interest to you, including from our affiliated and partner organisations